misakey/backend/docs/content/endpoints/boxes.md

 ## 3.2.
 List accesses for a given box

-Listing accesses allows admins to see the current state of the box reachability.
+Listing accesses allows members to see the current state of the box reachability.

 ### 3.2.1. request